gxjansen/spryker-for-developers/README.md

 #### Spryker jobs
 [![Upwork](https://img.shields.io/badge/UpWork-6FDA44?style=for-the-badge&logo=Upwork&logoColor=white)](https://www.upwork.com/search/profiles/?q=spryker)

-## Reason X: Everything is in place to to turn you into a Spryker Superstar
+## Reason 8: Everything is in place to to turn you into a Spryker Superstar

 ### Follow courses, get certified
 The [Spryker Academy](https://spryker.com/academy-learning/) offers several learning plans and courses to get your started and improve your skills